-There are a number of other standby generator manufacturers and packagers located outside North America, but most supply their products mainly to their respective regional markets.
 In a continuously evolving sector, we believe our scale and broad capabilities make us well positioned to remain competitive.

-We compete primarily on the basis of brand reputation, quality, reliability, pricing, innovative features, breadth of product offering and product availability.
+We compete primarily on the basis of brand reputation, quality, reliability, pricing, innovative features, breadth of product offering, product availability and factory support.